alex-oleshkevich/starsessions/README.md

     request.session['key'] = 'value'
 ```

-However, if you try to access an uninitialized session, `SessionNotLoaded` exception will be raised.
+Accessing an unloaded session raises `SessionNotLoaded`:

 ```python
 async def index_view(request):
     request.session['key'] = 'value'  # raises SessionNotLoaded
 ```

-You can automatically load a session by using `SessionAutoloadMiddleware` middleware.
+You can avoid calling `load_session` manually by using `SessionAutoloadMiddleware`.

 ### Session autoload

 For performance reasons, the session is not autoloaded by default.
 Sometimes it is annoying to call `load_session` too
 often.
-We provide `SessionAutoloadMiddleware` class to reduce the boilerplate code by autoloading the session for you.
+We provide `SessionAutoloadMiddleware` to reduce the boilerplate by autoloading the session for you.

 There are two options: always autoload or autoload for specific paths only.
-Here are examples:

 ```python
 from starlette.middleware import Middleware